-You can also check to see if you can hear your mic is working by selecting the "Test Microphone" option on the panel (expect echoes if you don't have earphones!)
+You can check to see if you can hear your mic is working by going to Steam Friends & Chat and selecting the gear icon in the upper right and then selecting Voice.
+From there you can use the button "Start Microphone Test" to test your mic settings (expect echoes if you don't have earphones!)

 If it works, go ahead and test it in-game.
-Make sure you have your voice key correctly bound by checking Options > Keyboard > Use voice communication.
+Make sure you have the correct "Voice Transmission Type" selected.
+If using "Push to Talk" make sure your voice key correctly bound to the right of "Mute toggle hotkey assigned as".

 One last thing to keep in mind is that the Server can control if your mic is allowed to work at all, as well as what codec and sound quality is used.
 If you have everything configured properly and your mic still doesn't seem to work in-game, always try several different servers to make sure it isn't just a Server issue.